-The project consists of a full service Hilton Hotel located at the intersection of 5th Avenue and Park Street in Des Moines, IA.
-The simple, modern exterior materials and composition are inspired by Iowa’s agrarian landscape and are enhanced by unique lighting elements.
-Hotel amenities will include 330 guest rooms; a 10,000-square-foot ballroom with prefunction and outdoor terraces; 4,000 square feet of breakout meeting rooms; a full-service kitchen; restaurant with outdoor seating; lobby with bar; tech lounge; swimming pool; and fitness center.
+Measuring eight stories and 322,000 square feet, the hotel amenities include 330 guest rooms; a 10,000-square-foot ballroom with pre-function and outdoor terraces; 4,000 square feet of breakout meeting rooms; a full-service kitchen; restaurant with outdoor seating; lobby with bar; tech lounge; swimming pool; and fitness center.

-The site is designed with 129 subsurface parking stalls and a surface parking lot with 36 stalls.
-A skywalk will connect the hotel to the downtown skywalk system.
+The site includes 129 subsurface parking stalls and a surface parking lot with 36 stalls.
+The hotel is attached to surrounding venues via the downtown skywalk system that provides additional access to restaurants and entertainment options.

 In the case of the Hilton Des Moines Downtown, 84 percent of work performed for the bathroom PODs was in a prefabrication shop.
 This not only improved the oversight and reduced the safety risks associated with each build component, but it allowed the Weitz project team to plan for the small batch delivery and installation, eliminating congestion on-site and material trip hazards with products being stored on wheels.
 In total, prefabricating the bathrooms off-site diverted 15 tons of trash from the jobsite to create safer and cleaner working conditions.